Crowdstar/vertica-swoole-adapter/README.md

 Vertica connections are made through package [skatrych/vertica-php-adapter](https://github.com/skatrych/vertica-php-adapter), which is implemented using ODBC.

 This package was derived from our work at [Glu Mobile](https://www.glu.com).
-It has been used in one of our internal microservices, and ran smoothly for months.
+It has been used in one of our internal microservices talking to Vertica 7.2.0 and 9.3.0 servers, and ran smoothly for months.

 # Installation